 4) New Zealand

-You don’t have to be a Lord of the Rings fan to crave a trip to Middle Earth; Googling for pictures will suffice!
-Undoubtedly heavy on the pocket, the entire country is one big postcard with its emerald green mountains, rainbow-studded skies, and turquoise blue waters.
+You don’t have to be a Lord of the Rings fan to crave a trip to Middle Earth; Googling pictures will suffice!
+Undoubtedly heavy on the pocket, the entire country sounds like one big postcard with its emerald green mountains, rainbow-studded skies, and turquoise blue waters.
 Famous for having more sheep than people, this is where you go to get away from it all, literally, and pamper yourself with the finest wines, cheeses and chocolates, without once doubting if you’ll be safe.
 If you can afford it, of course!
+I hope I will soon.

 5) North Kerala, India